Muz32/Crowdfunding_ETL/README.md

    As a result, we created four new DataFrames: `category_df`, `subcategory_df`, `campaign_cleaned`, and `contacts_df_clean`.
 These were then exported to CSV files named `category.csv`, `subcategory.csv`, `campaign.csv`, and `contacts.csv`.
 ## 3.Load
-We created an Entity Relationship Diagram (ERD) using [Quick Database Diagrams](https://www.quickdatabasediagrams.com/), which was saved in the repository as ERD_sketch.jpeg.
+We created an Entity Relationship Diagram (ERD) using [Quick Database Diagrams](https://www.quickdatabasediagrams.com/), which was saved in the repository as ERD_sketch.png.
 Using the ERD, we defined the table schema and saved it as crowdfunding_db_schema.sql.
 We then created a new PostgreSQL database.
 Using the database schema, we created tables for each CSV file and imported the data into their respective tables.

 ## Folders and Files Structure